 Regardless of today's turn of events, it is important to recognise that had this not happened, we would have continued to work hard to find solutions, and that if the problem of cyber-abuse reappears, the student body and administration will resume these efforts.

 We, as students, have been working together with our institution to stop anonymous discrimination and hate speech, in order to build a safe and free community for everyone.
 Students have called for change in Obie Talk for years.
 By making our voices heard in the real-world discussions that have been taking place at Oberlin recently, we now have had an opportunity to enact that change.
 We are looking forward, to determine how the future of Oberlin's online community will address the long neglected problems of its past.
 We are considering how anonymity serves us as at Oberlin, and how we can maintain the benefits of that anonymity without endangering one another.

 The first step was a student discussion forum on Friday, May 5th, arranged by the Oberlin Center for Dialogue.
 Around 50 students attended.
 The discussion was extremely productive and respectful, facilitated by the dedicated staff of the Oberlin Center for Dialogue, in order to allow everyone present the opportunity to express their views.
 Many students shared personal stories of how Obie Talk had helped or harmed them.
 It made for a very informative discussion and represented a true opening-up of the issue on campus.
-There is a summary of the minutes by a student here.

 Concrete proposals to emerge included: